Deep Vein Thrombosis (DVT)

 If you suspect that you have symptoms that are conducive with deep vein thrombosis, seeking treatment immediately is crucial.
 Your physician will ask you various questions about your medical history and symptoms before performing a physical examination.
 They can also run diagnostic tests that help to determine if you have DVT or not.

 The doctor uses a handheld device that sends sound waves into the blood vessels.
 The picture is then displayed on a computer

 To get an even clearer picture, the doctor may request a venogram.
 During a venogram, a special dye is injected into your veins and projected onto an X-ray imaging scan.
 The movement of the dye is then capture on the X-ray and is used to identify areas of your veins that may be clotted.

 PE is a severe DVT complication that develops if a blood clot travels through the blood vessels and reaches the lungs.
 When the blood clot is stuck, it disrupts the flow of blood into the lungs.
 A medium-sized clot can lead to intense chest pain and breathing problems.
 In more severe cases, the lungs can collapse and even lead to heart failure.

 People with recurrent DVT are at high risk of post-thrombotic syndrome.
-You may experience the following symptoms if you have this condition.

-A pulling sensation in the affected limb
+- A pulling sensation in the affected limb

-Skin discoloration/redness on the affected limb
+- Skin discoloration/redness on the affected limb

-Fluid buildup in the affected limb
+- Fluid buildup in the affected limb

-Skin thickening or ulcers on the affected limb
+- Skin thickening or ulcers on the affected limb